| Analyst Value Survey Methodology |

 [/vc_column_text][vc_column_text]The Analyst Value Survey (AVS) is the only public survey into how thousands of professionals value different analyst firms like Gartner, Forrester and around 100 of their most successful competitors.
 The survey has been held since 2001 and the results are being read by an ever-increasing audience.

 This document is your guide to understanding how we create the Analyst Value Survey and its deliverables.
 It outlines the methodology that the Analyst Observatory uses.[/vc_column_text][vc_column_text]

-WHY KEA COMPANY CONDUCTS THE ANALYST VALUE SURVEY
+WHY THE ANALYST OBSERVATORY CONDUCTS THE ANALYST VALUE SURVEY

-The AVS offers three big benefits to clients: our detailed report, typically over 150 pages, a recorded webinar to give you the overview and a face-to-face video workshop where we help you use the AVS to develop your strategy.
+The AVS offers three big benefits to clients: our detailed report, typically between 100 and 150 pages, a recorded webinar to give you the overview and a face-to-face video workshop where we help you use the AVS to develop your strategy.

 The final report aims to show the data we collect as directly as possible.
 Most charts in the detailed report show actual percentages, rather than weighted scores.
 When we aggregate the data, the only weights come directly from the use and value scores given by respondents to the survey.